 Production History: Workshop Production at Theater for the New City, 1995.
 Staged reading of an updated version at Polaris North, 2015.

 Wendy, an admissions counselor at The Curtis Institute, is aggressively trying to recruit Rhonda, an African American piano student, when the ghost of Nina Simone barges in.
 She stirs up dark secrets, and fights for the vindication she failed to receive in life.

 Production History: Staged reading as a part of Itinerant Theatre Louisiana’s Women Leading: New Play Series, June 2019.
 Reading at the Inge Theater Festival, May 2018 Workshop as a part of The Lock Festival at Polaris North (by invitation only) 2017.

 It is India under the Raj.
 Kamala marries into the most powerful family in the country but is treated cruelly by her in-laws.
 She struggles to end the evil custom of Purdah.
 Will anyone follow her lead?

 Production History: Staged reading at Polaris North, 2020 (by invitation only).
-A monologue from Purdah will be published by Smith and Kraus for the Best Women’s Monologues, 2021 Anthology.
+A monologue from Purdah is included in Smith & Kraus’ Best Women’s Stage Monologues, 2021 Anthology.

 JUST FOR TODAY